A free, local-first alternative to W3Techs

 Why are W3Techs and Sourcemap Explorer complementary?

 Different jobs.
 W3Techs is a statistics publisher (aggregate percentages over a crawl sample); Sourcemap Explorer is a live per-page detector.
-They answer orthogonal questions and a serious researcher uses both.
+They answer orthogonal questions and a serious researcher uses both — W3Techs for context and trend, Sourcemap Explorer for the concrete site.

 How accurate are W3Techs market-share numbers?

 They're honest about methodology.
-The sample is large (top million to top hundred million), detection is shallow but consistent across periods, and the data is directionally right for most categories.
-Treat them as well-calibrated estimates, not ground truth.
+The sample is large (top million to top hundred million depending on the report), detection is shallow but consistent across periods, and the data is directionally right for most categories.
+Treat them as well-calibrated estimates, not ground truth, and you will not be misled.

 Other alternatives to compare